 - The excessive use of antibiotics to promote rapid growth of animals in factory farms threatens the ability of consumers to survive infectious diseases.

-- Meat processors are exposing workers and their local communities to COVID-19.
+- Meat processors are exposing workers and their local communities to COVID-19 and other viruses.

 - Wastes from factory farms continue to foul rivers and groundwater aquifers.
 80% of all our water is still used for factory farming, in spite of widespread shortages.